-- 7. Special consideration may be given to employees requesting time off for religious or other special observances which are not designated as paid holidays for the County. - 8.
-Determination of granted leave for #7 of this policy shall be made by the Department Head of the department in which the employee works, based on the needs of the department.
+Special consideration may be given to employees requesting time off for religious or other special observances which are not designated as paid holidays for the County.
+Determination of this granted leave shall be made by the Department Head of the department in which the employee works, based on the needs of the department.
+Vacation, compensatory time, or leave without pay will be used for the leave granted.